Picture credit: Freepik

 While top-line revenue growth is the first figure lenders and investors usually see, business owners should also take the profitability of the revenue into consideration, which can be evaluated by looking at the gross profit.

-The calculation of gross profit varies from one company to another, but generally speaking, all costs associated with the manufacturing, delivery, and support of a product/service are to be factored in as direct costs.
+The calculation of gross profit (GP) varies from one company to another, but generally speaking, all costs associated with the manufacturing, delivery, and support of a product/service are to be factored in as direct costs.
+Other indirect costs, such as working capital loan interest or equipment leasing expenses are not attributed to direct costs for calculation of GP.

 Gross profit will simply be revenue minus direct costs.